“…not in passion of lust, like the Gentiles who do not know God…“

 “Passion” is whatever we suffer or experience in any way.
 It is an affection of the mind, a passionate desire in either a good or a bad sense.
 Here Paul uses this term in a bad sense of illicit sexual passion.

 “Passion” is the passive side of our sinful capacity.
 It refers to affections that have the potential for arousal.
 “Lust” is the active side.
 It refers to strong drives and intense cravings.
 “Lust” denotes coveting, desire, craving, longing, mostly of evil desires.
 The idea is to desire something greatly or strongly.

 “For this reason God gave them up to vile passions.
 For even their women exchanged the natural use for what is against nature” (Romans 1:26).

 “For when we were in the flesh, the sinful passions which were aroused by the law were at work in our members to bear fruit to death” (Romans 7:5).

 “And those who are Christ’s have crucified the flesh with its passions and desires” (Galatians 5:24).

 The “Gentiles” are those without Christ.
 Unrestrained indulgence in sexual passion is characteristic of those without Christ.
 The Bible divides people into three categories: the Jew, the Gentile, and the church of God.

 “Give no offense, either to the Jews or to the Greeks or to the church of God…” (1 Corinthians 10:32).

 who do not know God

 Overcoming illicit sexual passions begins with a relationship with the Lord.
 If we allow Him to convict us of these sins and confess them, we have taken the first step toward overcoming.
-There is far more to conquering these sins but we cannot overcome them without relationship with God.
+There is far more to conquering these sins, but we cannot overcome them without a relationship with God.